-Holsworthy High School is offering a short 100 hour course in café skills that will give you the confidence to gain experience in a career or part time work in hospitality.
-In this course you will learn how to prepare great coffee, handle food in a hygienic way, create a variety of other non-alcoholic drinks and prepare basic café food.
+Cafe skills will give you the confidence to gain experience in a career or part time work in hospitality.
+In this course you will learn how to prepare great coffee, handle food in a hygienic way, create a variety of other non-alcoholic beverages and prepare basic café food.
 This skill set will also give you valuable experience, confidence and increased engagement in the school community, setting you up for senior study.